 Changes of prescribing over the counter medications

-From May 2018 a range of medications that are available to buy over the counter from pharmacies and supermarkets will no longer be routinely prescribed by GP surgeries. medications excluded are still being finalised, further guidelines are to follow.
+Since May 2018 a range of medications that were available to buy over the counter from pharmacies and supermarkets are no longer routinely prescribed by GP surgeries.
+Click on the Prescription tab above and see OTC Medicines.